rtCamp/rtbiz-helpdesk/docs/staff/README.md

 The manual covers the step-by-step guide to use helpdesk; introduction of all the entities like ticket, statuses; introduction to reporting features; and other related aspects.

-#### Are their any prerequisites before reading this manual?
+#### Are there any prerequisites before reading this manual?

 No. This manual covers everything that you need to know about this tool.

 #### What level of Wordpress knowldege is needed to work with this manual?

-Since Helpdesk is based on WordPress so a basic level of WordPress knowledge is recommended.Though the manual aims to be as simple as possible and covers all aspecsts required.
+Since Helpdesk is based on WordPress so a basic level of WordPress knowledge is recommended.Though the manual aims to be as simple as possible and covers all aspects required.

 #### How to use this manual?

 This manual is divided into various topics and sub-topics.
 All these topics are listed on the left-pane.
-You have to find the related topic and click on to to read more about it.
+You have to find the related topic and click on it to read more about it.

 #### How to get information that might be missing in this manual?

 Please reach your site admin for any Helpdesk queries.